dottjt/plastic/chapters/06-birthday.md

 My birthday is the loneliest day of the year.
 It's an empty echo-chamber of must-haves and has-beens, drowning in a slurry of desperate pleas for love and lace.
 I often wonder what a birthday message actual is, aside from a fine-grained permission to feel.
 A pity cookie for old time's sake, just to prove that you haven't been raped and tortured by some Taliban rookie in a silk robe, growing opium from his ranch south of the capital.
 Glutinous fingers , fiercely bidding for the surface of your attention.
 Hoping to disperse it's lovely little claws into your spread, violating what little aspiration you have to weed your way back to safety.
 At first it shrieks in a mad outburst, indicating it's own displeasure with the world.
 Then it withers into a cloud of mould to suffocate any amount of apprehension from gaining necessary foothold.
 Lastly it smothers in absolute quantity, absorbing scar tissue and trauma at an incomprehensible rate.
 And once it's all over, in the snap of a heartbeat, it was as if nothing remained at all.
 A desolate fire of dementia, swept clean in an enticing devastation of brilliance.

+Saturday morning.
+Sunday autopsy.
 Duck-taped to the underside of my desk, I vainly attempt to rip the pistol from the fragmented clumps of dust underlying the trigger, pointing the barrel of the gun at my head.
 I can feel it sneeze.
 Manic in it's worry.
 I cry.
 I whimper.
 I breathe.
 I scream.
 I sustain it.
 I scream so loud I can feel my throat polymerise blood into tracks of .
 Ears turning a bright purple.
 My finger slips, and I am interrupted.
-"Shut the fuck up!" my neighbour shouts from across the hall, furious at the relative loss of peace my existence has caused their Saturday morning.
+"Shut the fuck up!" my neighbour shouts from across the hall, furious at the relative loss of peace my existence has caused to their regular programming.
 I put the gun down and continue to stare at the wall in front of me, splintered in the flakes of white gloss peeling in the isolated sections of my unjustified desire to live.
 The doorbell rings.
 It's my friend.
 It's my birthday.
-It's time to shine.
+I just want to die.

 "Show us some cleave, honey," boasts the man at the door, holding a half opened-can of Guinness and .
 A suitable greeting for this 27 year old writer, dressed in yesterday's t-shirt.
-A stain on this earth to be admonished in
+A stain on this earth to be admonished in ever diminishing quantities, sunken in a

-Have you ever fought the HypeMachine (TM)?
+fought over the HypeMachine (TM)?
 It's this high-pitched churn that gathers in the distance, loathing in

 "Hey,